 This is a simple guide that will help you to troubleshoot a bad starter motor on your 4.6L or 5.4L V8 equipped car, pick up or SUV.
 This is an on-car starter motor test that you'll be able to easily accomplish with some basic tools.

 To see if this starter motor test tutorial covers your specific Ford vehicle, you can take a look at the list of applications on the box labeled ‘Applies To:’ on the column on the right and scroll with the prev and next links.

 Contents of this tutorial:

 Important Safety Precautions

-Suggestion 1: The photos I'm using show the starter motor off of the car (or mini-van) only to facilitate the explanation of the test.
-Do not remove the starter motor from the vehicle to perform the test steps in this article.
+SUGGESTION 1: The photos I'm using show the starter motor off of the car (or mini-van) only to facilitate the explanation of the test.
+Do not remove the starter motor from the vehicle to perform the test steps in this tutorial.

-Suggestion 5: If you're vehicle has a standard transmission... make sure that it's out of gear and in neutral, and the parking brake is activated/on.
+SUGGESTION 5: If your vehicle has a standard transmission, then make sure that it's out of gear and in neutral and the parking brake is activated/on.